chipsalliance/firrtl-spec/spec.md

 ## Passive Types

-It is inappropriate for some circuit components to be declared with a type that allows for data to flow in both directions.
-For example, all sub-elements in a memory should flow in the same direction.
-These components are restricted to only have a passive type.

-Intuitively, a passive type is a type where all data flows in the same direction, and is defined to be a type that recursively contains no fields with flipped orientations.
+Stateful elements, such as registers and memories, may contain data of aggregate types.
+Registers with bundle types are especially common.
+However, when using bundle types in stateful elements, the notion of `flip` does not make sense.
+There is no directionality to the data inside a register; the data just *is*.

+A passive type is a type which does not make use of `flip`.
+More precisely, a passive type is defined recursively:

-Thus all ground types are passive types.
+- All ground types are passive.
+- All probe types are passive.
+- All property types are passive.
-Vector types are passive if their element type is passive.
+- A vector type is passive if and only if the element type is passive.
-And bundle types are passive if no fields are flipped and if all field types are passive.
+- A bundle type is passive if and only if it contains no field which is marked `flip` and the type of each field is passive.

-All property types are passive.
+- An enum type is passive if and only if the type of each of its variants is passive.

+Registers and memories may only be parametrized over passive types.

 ## Type Equivalence